trinhoftheworld/Project-Descriptions-for-Review/Front End/Neighborhood Map Project.md

 Your project will be evaluated by a Udacity reviewer according to the rubric below.
 Be sure to review it thoroughly before you submit.
 All criteria must "meet specifications" in order to pass.
 ![r1](http://i.imgur.com/yZUCaoi.png)
 ![r2](http://i.imgur.com/NTpAQGL.png)

+## How Grading Works

+We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Neighborhood Map - Best Practices](https://docs.google.com/document/d/1mjKTn6fSpiN-vk5RF-SCeSJDEPMS0ifmjsCaiH77VlE/pub)

+It is VERY IMPORTANT that you read this document before you begin evaluating projects.
+Ensure you work with the guidelines given in the document for each evaluation.